lxdock/lxdock/docs/usage/index.rst

 by the container are accessible to you back on the host, every new share has a default ACL giving the current user full access to the source folder (``setfacl -Rdm u:<your uid>:rwX <shared source>``).

 On the guest side, it's more tricky.
-LXD-nomad has no knowledge of the users who should have access to your shares.
+LXDock has no knowledge of the users who should have access to your shares.
 Moreover, your users/groups, when the container is initially created, don't exist yet!
 That is why it does nothing.
 What is suggested is that you take care of it in your own provisioning.
 Here's what it could look like: